 Legere to respond publicly.
 In a Twitter posting on Sunday,

 Legere said T-Mobile would continue to support BlackBerry

-smartphones and he assured BlackBerry users that they do not
+smartphones and he assured BlackBerry users they do not have to

 In a blog post on Tuesday, BlackBerry CEO Chen slammed the

-marketing promotion" and he thanked the BlackBerry user base for
+marketing promotion," and he thanked BlackBerry users for their

 "Your partnership with our brand is appreciated by all of us